 That member has the option to charge you a penalty if the vehicle is not refuelled and they are seriously inconvenienced.

-There are two fuel cards in the cars, one for BP stations and one for Caltex/Woolworths/Ampol stations.
-The cards are attached to the ignition key.
-To refuel, fill up at any BP or Caltex/Woolworths/Ampol station.
-Check your confirmation email for the fuel car PIN (it’s the same for both fuel cards) – then use the appropriate card to pay for fuel and enter the PIN like you would for a regular EFTPOS payment.
+There is a fuel card inside the car which works at all major fuel stations throughout Australia.
+The card is attached to the ignition key.
+To refuel, fill up at any major fuel station.
+Check your confirmation email for the fuel car PIN – then use the card to pay for fuel and enter the PIN like you would for a regular EFTPOS payment.